VijayKumar9263/STUDENT-DATA-CRUD-API/README.md

-# Project Title: Student Data CRUD API
+# Student Data CRUD API

 This project demonstrates a CRUD (Create, Read, Update, Delete) application for managing student data using a custom API built with Node.js and a React.js frontend.
 The API stores data in a JSON file, allowing operations like adding new students, editing existing ones, and deleting students directly from the UI.